coasys/file-storage-language/README.md

-# Language: note-ipfs
+# Language: file-storage

-This is an example AD4M Language project which implements simple text notes stored in IPFS objects.
+This is an example AD4M Language project which implements file storage using Holochain

 ## Build overview